 The Glass Ceiling, A Documentary Film

-Recognizing the opportunity, Pasang and Sonam begin building their business largely through relationships with French climbers.
-An early friend of the couple, Marc Batard, becomes a French rep for Thamserku and begins funneling more lucrative business their way.
-Marc himself is a renowned alpine climber and has the record for summiting Everest in 24 hours without oxygen.
-In 1990, Marc is raising money for a large scale expedition of his own, and invites Pasang to come along as potentially the first Nepali woman to summit Everest.
+We meet Marc Batard, the famous French climber who was Pasang and Sonam’s first business partner in France – helping them build their fledgling trekking agency.
+Marc tells us how Pasang was a “housewife and a mother” and that she wasn’t prepared to climb Everest.
+In 1990, Marc is raising money for a large-scale expedition of his own, and invites Pasang to come along as potentially the first Nepali woman to summit Everest.
 Several French women climbers were already a part of the expedition, each vying to be the first French woman on the summit.
-Interviews with Christine Janin and Pascal Tournaire (expedition photographer) years later, reveal that perhaps Marc never expected Pasang to summit.
-In his interview, Marc describes Pasang as a “housewife and a mother” not as a climber.
+Interviews with Christine Janin and Pascal Tournaire (expedition photographer) years later, reveal that perhaps Marc never intended Pasang to summit.
 After Christine has summited, Marc orders Pasang off the mountain.
 She is forced to climb down from Camp 4, angry and disappointed.
 They exchange harsh words on the way down.
 Marc never sees her again.

 Disillusioned, Pasang decides she is not destined to summit Everest.
-In the background, Nepal has been in the midst of a civil war, with the Jana Andolin uprising in1990 promising power to the people.
+In the background, Nepal has been in the midst of a civil war, with the Jana Andolin uprising in 1990 promising power to the people.
 The Sherpa people however—though discriminated against by the ruling elite—are economically and culturally isolated from Nepali politics, and therefore able to ignore the turmoil in the capital city.
 That is, until it boils over into violence in streets, riots and bloodshed.
 Pasang realizes, despite her previous political isolation, she must attempt the summit again, her mission now bigger than herself.
+We see her holding press conferences, speaking to largely male audiences about how important it is for Nepalis to climb for Nepal.
+She speaks out for women.
+“Up to this point, 16 women from other countries have summited Everest.
+Why not us?
+Isn’t Everest our mountain?” she asks.

 With limited financial support, she attempts the mountain a fourth time.
 There is exaltation on April 22, 1993 when it is radioed she has reached the summit.
 The following day word spreads that she has not returned.
-Her husband and others desperately try to rescue her, but it is too late.
+We hear from two Sherpas who were with her on that final climb.
+Their interviews 26 years later are emotional.
+Pemba Norbu tells how much he wanted to desperately try to rescue her, but it is too late.
 When her body is finally returned to Kathmandu, it is an extraordinary cultural event.
 Throngs of weeping mourners carry her through the streets.
+We hear Lhakpa, Pasang’s youngest brother tell us how he remembered walking through the crowd that day and he tells us “I lost time . . .
+I thought it would be a small funeral, just family and friends.
+Instead it was the biggest public gathering I had seen.
+Like the King’s funeral.”

 While this story takes place largely on Mt.
 Everest, it is much more than just a climbing story.
 Rather, it is the story of how an uneducated village girl came to summit the highest mountain in the world, fighting for her right to do it at every juncture.
 The Glass Ceiling is a freedom fighter story about an unlikely hero.
-Pasang lost her life on the way down the mountain, and there is much controversy around her death.
+Pasang lost her life on the way down the mountain.
 This film, however, focuses not on how or why she died, but why she mattered so deeply to a nation.

 KEY CREATIVE PERSONNEL